SwiftWinds/canvas-email-dumper/README.md

-# gauchospace-email-dumper
+# canvas-email-dumper

-Dump emails of all students of any GauchoSpace class
+Dump emails of all students of any Canvas class